asloan257/asloan257/README.md

-- 👋 Hi, I’m Allen Sloan
+Hi, I’m Allen Sloan
-- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on a project for FSE 100
-- 📫 How to reach me through email: @allensloan257@gmail.com
+Email: @allensloan257@gmail.com

 <!---
 asloan257/asloan257 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.